 On the surface, that does sound reasonable, doesn’t it?
 After all, when we are talking about adults (ones who have not been deemed incompetent by a court of law), we must recognize that adults do indeed have the legal right to do whatever they want to their body as long as it does not over cross the line into illegal behavior.

-As just a few examples, legally competent adults have the right to smoke 2 packs of cigarettes a day, to eat Whoppers and fries for every meal, to starve ourselves to rail-thinness, to perform extreme and painful body modifications, to have unprotected sex (as long as we are not knowingly passing on any STDs), to walk barefoot in the Sahara desert when it is 104 degrees, to binge and purge, to skinny dip in Alaska on the coldest day of the century, to burn ourselves with cigarettes, to self-harm with razor blades, to consume Mad Dog 20/20 in copious amounts, to have so many facelifts that we can no longer blink, etc.
+As just a few examples, legally competent adults have the right to do whatever we want to ourselves as long as we are not breaking any laws: we could smoke 2 packs of cigarettes a day, to eat Whoppers and fries for every meal, to starve ourselves to rail-thinness, to perform extreme and/or painful body modifications, to have unprotected sex (as long as we are not knowingly passing on any STDs), to walk barefoot in the Sahara desert when it is 104 degrees, to binge and purge, to skinny dip in Alaska on the coldest day of the century, to burn ourselves with cigarettes, to self-harm with razor blades, to consume Mad Dog 20/20 in copious amounts, to have so many facelifts that we can no longer blink, etc.

-But are all of those healthy decisions?
-Are all of these actions that should be supported, honored, exalted, and encouraged?
-Um…no. And the same is true of the transgender trend.
+But are all of those good, sound, healthy decisions?
+Are all of these actions that should be supported, honored, exalted, cheered, and overtly encouraged?
+Um…no. And the same is true of the unquestioning acceptance of the transgender trend.

 Do legally competent adults have the right to transition?
 Yes, of course.

-But is it right for society, for the government, for the media, for our fellow lesbians, and for the professional community to promote and support this sinister trend?
+But is it right for society, for the government, for the media, for parents, for our fellow lesbians, and for the professional community to support (and even promote) this sinister trend?
 No. Not by a long shot.

 Here’s the thing: Even if an adult is legally competent to make such dangerous decisions for herself, it doesn’t mean that she fully understands her own subconscious reasons for making those decisions.

-She likely doesn’t fully process all of the factors that led her to believe she is trans, which , of course, varies from person to person, but often includes variations of some or all the following: lack of societal acceptance as a female who doesn’t fit into the stereotypical mold; lack of her family’s and/or society’s acceptance as a lesbian; social contagion; possible trauma; seeing being transgender exalted while lesbians are disparaged, misrepresented, and/or ignored; reacting to being a woman in a misogynistic society and naturally wanting the privileges she sees males automatically getting; and simply accepting the trans narrative as truth.
+She likely doesn’t fully process all of the factors that led her to believe she is trans, which, of course, varies from person to person, but often includes variations of some or all the following: lack of societal acceptance as a female who doesn’t fit into the stereotypical societal mold; lack of her family’s and/or society’s acceptance of her as a lesbian; social contagion; possible trauma; seeing transgender exalted while lesbians are disparaged, misrepresented, and/or ignored; reacting to being a woman in a misogynistic society and naturally wanting the privileges she sees males automatically getting; and simply wholeheartedly accepting the trans narrative as an unquestionable truth.

 This document is one example of an “Informed Consent” form to initiate testosterone therapy.
 Most people barrel through the fine print before scribbling their signature to obtain the long-awaited “prize”.